rtfisher/self_heating_network/README.md

-# Self Heating Network
+# PYNUCDet:PYNUCastro Detonation Estimation Tool
- self_heat.py is a script which does a self-heating nuclear network calculation for either isochoric or isobaric conditions using pynucastro for nuclear reaction rates and composition, scipy.integrate for integration method, and the Helmholtz equation of state for specific heat.
-A variation of the Helmholtz equation of state is called as a function of pressure and temperature, Abar, and Zbar and returns density, and is adapted from Frank Timmmes' Torch code.
+ PYNUCDet does a self-heating nuclear network calculation for either constant volume (isochoric) or constant pressure (isobaric) conditions using Mike Zingale's pynucastro for nuclear reaction rates and compositions, scipy.integrate for integration method, and Frank Timmes's Helmholtz equation of state for the speed of sound and specific heats.
+For isobaric conditions, a variation of the Helmholtz equation of state (EOS) is called as a function of pressure and temperature, mean mass number Abar, and mean atomic number Zbar, and returns density.
+This EOS is adapted from Frank Timmmes' Torch code.
 The Helmholtz calls are handled by a custom Fortran wrapper around Helmholtz; the stdout from this wrapper contains the key EOS outputs, which are parsed by the function call_helmholtz in the aux.py module, using subprocess.

  We furter compute the critical length for distributed nuclear burning using Poloudnenko, Gardiner, & Oran's 2011 PRL condition.
 The essential idea